opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

 1. Right-click on port 8788 and select "Open in browser".
 1. A new browser tab/window appears with RStudio v2 running.

-However, when you return to your codespace after it has shut down, you will need to manually re-run the above command to start the RStudio v2 instance again, at which point it will open the window again, or you can access it via the Ports tab
+When you return to your codespace after it has shut down, you will need to manually re-run the above command to start the RStudio v2 instance again.